-That time when we published our research on the design of an AQI scale in effecting face mask-wearing behavior
+That time when we published a study on how the design of an “Air Quality Index” scale can affect face mask-wearing behavior

 Four UW HCDE graduate students

-In 2015, air pollution caused 8.8 million premature deaths worldwide and had reduced life expectancy by 2.9 years.
+In 2015, air pollution caused 8.8 million premature deaths worldwide and reduced life expectancy by 2.9 years.
 Today, wildfires in the United States burn, on average, 78 days longer and cover twice the area compared to 50 years ago.
 The increasing impact of wildfires and other emissions will lead to more days and locations with poor air quality.
-In 2018, the California wildfires caused California cities to rank as the world’s most polluted cities over places in India and China.
+In 2018, the California wildfires caused California cities to rank as the world’s most polluted cities.

 Previously, researchers have studied the effect of Air Quality Index (AQI) alerts on actions, primarily focusing on avoiding the outdoors and physical activity.
-As air quality continues to decrease worldwide, the importance of understanding AQI alerts on resulting behavior change becomes more critical.
+As air quality decreases worldwide, understanding AQI alerts on resulting behavior change becomes more critical.

 Figure 1: Typically, an Air Quality Index (AQI) alert contains the air quality rating number, a one-word description (Good, Bad, Hazardous, etc.), a color indicator (green to red/purple), and a recommended health action.